Kong/docs.konghq.com/app/dev-portal/portals/settings/security.md

 ## User Authentication & Role-Based Access Control (RBAC)

-Enabling User Authentication will allow anonymous users browsing the portal to register for a Developer account.
-User Authentication must be enabled to configure any further settings related to Identity Providers, Developers registering, creating Applications or issuing API Keys.
+Enabling User Authentication will allow anonymous users browsing the portal to register Developer accounts.
+User Authentication must be enabled to configure any further settings related to Identity Providers, or Developers creating and registering Applications or issuing API Keys.

 <!--
 ### Kong Dev Portal API